Nico2456/IT-Projects-Networking-Automation/small-office-vlan-router-on-a-stick/topology/README.md

 | 20      | IT         | 192.168.20.0/24  | 192.168.20.1  |
 | 30      | Finance    | 192.168.30.0/24  | 192.168.30.1  |

-Based on the topology, after establishing these connections in Cisco packet Tracer, the configs files r1.cfg, sw1.cfg, and sw2.cfg, are used to configure r1, sw1, and sw2 in their *CLI interface* respectively.
+Based on the topology, after establishing these connections in Cisco packet Tracer, the codes in configs folder, r1.cfg, sw1.cfg, and sw2.cfg, are used to configure r1, sw1, and sw2 in their *CLI interface* respectively.

 ---